 Video.
 Video is a key component of the recruiting process.
 You don’t have to pay for an expensive video service with Hollywood level production.
-This sites provides a detailed description of what and how to record a skills video.
+I’ve listed 8 websites on how to make a recruiting video.

 Five Sites to Visit

-These are all pages stuffed with information on just about every aspect of the recruiting process for college softball.
+These are all pages stuffed with information on just about every aspect of the college softball recruiting process.
 There will be some overlap between the sites, but all are worth a visit.

 Fastpitch Recruiting Web Source.
-This is a FAQ with Cathi Aradi, the person in the interview I listed in the Must Read section.
-She answers questions on everything from college summer camps to early signing to specific skills for a college catcher.
+This is a FAQ with Cathi Aradi where she answers questions on everything from college summer camps to early signing to specific skills for a college catcher.

 Advice From a Softball Dad Just Off the College Recruiting Roller Coaster Great advice to parents about the recruiting process and college admissions in general.

 Athletic Recruiting and the Financial Aid Pre-Read.
 Yes, this is another one of my posts and I think it’s important information.
 Since the majority of college athletes are not going to receive athletic scholarships, families need to understand the financial aid process.

 Find the schools that will recruit you using the DIY College Rankings Softball Spreadsheet.

 CONNECT WITH OTHER PARENTS WITH PROSPECTIVE COLLEGE ATHLETES